MBilalQureshi/html-css-project/README.md

     Fix: Add text-decoration: none; on .home a and changed its color to black.
 2. Header background pink color gets overflowed from right on small screens.
     Fix: width set to auto instead of 100%
+3. Issue 3 and 4 are same, Alot of white space is left on small screens on background image areas
+    Fix: Add overflow:hidden in bcakground image styling